Yes, snow mold is a real thing.

 - Improve air circulation over the turf by pruning trees and ornamentals.

 - Aerate the lawn in fall to reduce thatch and minimize the insulating layer of dead grass.

 - Prevent excess water from sitting on the lawn through proper grading and drainage.

-If your lawn already shows signs of snow mold, don’t despair.
-It will likely go away on its own when temperatures increase.
-This spring, rake out any dead grass and ask your lawn care technician to re-seed your lawn or repair bare spots when the time is appropriate.
+If your lawn already shows signs of snow mold, don't dispair.
+Aeration is a great way to mitigate this problem so your lawn can bounce back quicker.
+Ask your lawn care technician to re-seed your lawn or repair bare spots when the time is appropriate.
 Be sure to follow the prevention tips above for next year as well.